 At-Home Teeth Whitening (Whitening Toothpaste and Mouthwash)

-The most affordable teeth-whitening products are whitening toothpastes and mouthwashes.
-Created to have “whitening” capabilities, toothpastes and mouthwashes work to get rid of surface stains utilizing mild abrasives.
+The most affordable teeth-whitening products are whitening toothpaste and mouthwashes.
+Created to have “whitening” capabilities, toothpaste and mouthwashes work to get rid of surface stains utilizing mild abrasives.

 However, in contrast to the materials used in professional whitening procedures, these products will not lighten the actual color shade of the tooth.
-Whitening toothpastes affect surface stains and will slightly lighten your teeth.
+Whitening toothpaste affects surface stains and will slightly lighten your teeth.

 Contact us today to schedule an appointment and learn more about your teeth-whitening options.